-In the cases of alleged academic dishonesty, such as plagiarism, cheating, claiming work not done by the student, or lying, where a faculty member observes or discovers the dishonesty, the faculty members may choose to confront the student and handle the matter between the faculty member and the student, or the faculty member may choose to refer the incident to the Dean or Graduate Program Director.
-If the Dean or Graduate Program Director is the instructor in question, the concern should be directed to the Provost.
-If the Provost is the instructor in question, the concern should directed to the President.
-If the faculty member chooses to confront the situation and it is not satisfactorily resolved between the faculty member and the student, the matter may then be referred or appealed to the Dean or Director.
+In the cases of alleged academic dishonesty, such as plagiarism, cheating, claiming work not done by the student, or lying, where a faculty member observes or discovers the dishonesty, the faculty members may choose to confront the student and handle the matter between the faculty member and the student, or the faculty member may choose to refer the incident to the Dean or Program Coordinator or Director.
+If the Program Coordinator or Director is the instructor in question, the concern should be directed to the Dean.
+If the Dean is the instructor in question, the concern should be directed to the Vice Provost.
+If the Provost is the instructor in question, the concern should be directed to the President.
+If the faculty member chooses to confront the situation and it is not satisfactorily resolved between the faculty member and the student, the matter may then be referred or appealed to the Dean, Coordinator, or Director.

-In either case, the Dean or Graduate Program Director may choose to resolve the matter through a meeting with both the student and the faculty member, or refer the matter to the Provost.
+In either case, the Dean, Program Coordinator or Director may choose to resolve the matter through a meeting with both the student and the faculty member or refer the matter to the Vice Provost.
 The findings, in either case, are final.